-Type of Relocation: Temporary relocation [on-site or and off- site] required has been completed for first group of construction for the 50 units located at the Southeast Wing of the building.
-Property Information: The property was constructed in 1972 under the Federal Low-Income Public Housing Program.
-RAD Conversion: Estimated October 2022 May 2023
+Type of Relocation: Temporary relocation [on-site and off-

+site] has been completed for first group of

+construction for the 50 units located at

+the Southeast Wing of the building.

+Property Information: The property was constructed in 1972

+under the Federal Low-Income Public

+Housing Program.

+RAD Conversion: Estimated May 2023

-3 RAD Application: November 2021 (actual) NHD 4% LIHTC Application: June 2022 August 2022 (estimated) (actual) Construction Start: October 2022 May 2023 (estimated) Construction Completion: December 2023 July 2024 (estimated) Full Occupancy: January 2024 August 2024 (estimated)
+RAD Application: November 2021 (actual)

+NHD 4% LIHTC Application: August 2022 (actual)

+Construction Start: May 2023 (estimated)

+Construction Completion: July 2024 (estimated)

+Full Occupancy: August 2024 (estimated)